-Once hackers are aware of your timings, using this type of hacking, they might create a fake Wi-Fi access point and modify your most visited website to redirect them to you to get your personal information.
+Once the hacker is aware of your timings, they can use this type of attack to create a fake Wi-Fi access point.
+Using this they can modify your most visited website to redirect them to you to get your personal information.
 As this attack collects information on a user from a specific place, detecting the attacker is even harder.
 One of the best ways to protect yourself again such types of hacking attacks is to follow basic security practices and keep your software/OS updated.

 7. Fake WAP

-Even just for fun, a hacker can use software to fake a wireless access point.
+Just for fun, a hacker can use software to fake a wireless access point.
 This WAP connects to the official public place WAP.
-Once you get connected the fake WAP, a hacker can access your data, just like in the above case.
+Once you get connected to the fake WAP, a hacker can access your data, just like in the case above.

-It’s one of the easier hacks to accomplish and one just needs a simple software and wireless network.
+It’s one of the easier hacks to accomplish and one needs a simple software and wireless network to execute it.
 Anyone can name their WAP as some legit name like “Heathrow Airport WiFi” or “Starbucks WiFi” and start spying on you.
-One of the best ways to protect yourself from such attacks is using a quality VPN service.
+One of the best ways to protect yourself from such attacks is by using a quality VPN service.

 Also Read: Different Types Of WLAN Authentication